 Hawley Crescent, Camden, Terry Farrell Partnership

-While many of us are familiar with the antics of Phillip Schofield and Holly Willoughby on ITV’s This Morning, not many know it was TV-am that kicked it all off as the first-ever breakfast television franchise.
-Its headquarters designed by Terry Farrell became a postmodern landmark for the media age.
-He combined wit and imagination to transform an industrial site on a tight budget into an instant brand for this relative newcomer.
-The building’s crowning glory are the dozen enormous eggcups (they cost the firm £1,200), which can be seen from the canal.
-The building was sold to MTV Europe in 1993, but the exterior has remained pretty much the same.
+TV-am was the first-ever breakfast television franchise in the UK and its headquarters designed by Terry Farrell became a Postmodern landmark for the media age.
+Farrell combined wit and imagination to transform an industrial site on a tight budget into an instant brand for this relative newcomer.
+The building’s crowning glory were the dozen enormous eggcups on the roof (they cost the firm £1,200), which could be seen from the canal.
+The building was sold to MTV Europe in 1993, and unfortunately is now unrecognisable due to extensive renovation works.

 Bank, City of London, James Stirling

-Described in Post Modern Buildings in Britain as ‘ebullient, provocative, inventive and bloody-minded,’ James Stirling was a Marmite architect of the era – people loved his work or they hated it.
+Described in Post Modern Buildings in Britain as “ebullient, provocative, inventive and bloody-minded,” people either loved James Stirling’s work or they hated it.
 However, he had a successful international career and this building is considered his definitive late work in England.
-Mies van der Rohe’s earlier scheme for this building was rejected and there was a conservation battle over the fate of several other listed buildings on the site, including the Mappin & Webb building, but Stirling’s scheme gained approval at a second public enquiry.
-An iconic feature of the building is the turret with an inset clock and two cantilevered glass viewing platforms either side, which is part of Stirling’s dynamic play of geometries.
+Following a a conservation battle over the fate of several other listed buildings on the site, including the Mappin & Webb building, Stirling’s scheme gained approval at a second public enquiry.
+An feature of the building is the turret with an inset clock and two cantilevered glass viewing platforms either side, which is part of Stirling’s dynamic play of geometries.

 Hillrise Road Housing (1983–1986)